Discover Retail Paradise

 286 Mount Wellington Highway, Mount Wellington

-The distinguishing factor with Sylvia Park is the outdoor offshoot known as the Dining Grove where you can ‘dine around the world’.
-There are eight restaurants to choose from, with creating a buzzing energy not common in Auckland’s suburban malls – though Commercial Bay and Newmarket Westfield have since blown this out the water with their own dining opportunities.
+The distinguishing factor with Sylvia Park is the outdoor offshoot known as the Dining Grove, where you can ‘dine around the world’.
+Eight restaurants create a buzzing energy not common in Auckland’s suburban malls—though Commercial Bay and Newmarket Westfield have since blown this out of the water with their own dining opportunities.

-Built in the early 2000’s, the Sylvia Park mall itself is large and has most of the chain retailers you would expect, but also has an office block and train station access.
-It was the place for fashion when it opened, and is still known as a mecca for mainstream brands with over 200 stores.
+Built-in the early 2000s, the Sylvia Park Mall is large and has most of the chain retailers you would expect.
+It also has an office block and train station access.
+When it opened, it was the place for fashion, and it is still known as a mecca for mainstream brands with over 200 stores.

-Both Zara and H&M choosing it for their first New Zealand locations and is currently finishing up on an upgrade that will incorporate a two-level Farmers department store, a range of new local and international brands (how many more can there be??) and a fresh new dining concept.
+Both Zara and H&M chose it for their first New Zealand locations.
+It is currently finishing up an upgrade that will incorporate a two-level Farmers department store, a range of new local and international brands (how many more can there be?)., and a fresh new dining concept.

 Westfield Albany